-The ERA has issued two Microsoft Excel workbooks: '2017 Electricity Reporting Datasheets - Distribution' and '2017 Electricity Reporting Datasheets - Network Quality & Reliability Code' (together referred to as Distribution Datasheets).
-The first workbook covers obligations arising from the Customer Code while the second workbook covers obligations arising from the NQ&R Code.
-The latest version of the Distribution Datasheets can be found on the ERA website.
+The ERA has issued two Microsoft Excel workbooks: '2018 Electricity Reporting Datasheets - Distribution' and '2018 Electricity Reporting Datasheets - Network Quality & Reliability Code' (together referred to as Distribution Datasheets).
+The first workbook covers obligations arising from the Code of Conduct, while the second workbook covers obligations arising from the NQ&R Code.
+The latest version of the Distribution Datasheets can be found on the ERA website.1